-Restrictions governing the low and moderate income sales units shall expire as to a particular Lower Income Unit 30 years from the date of the initial deed of the particular Lower Income Unit to a Qualified Purchaser.
+Restrictions governing the Lower Income Units offered initially for sale shall expire as to a particular Lower Income Unit 30 years from the date of the initial deed of the particular Lower Income Unit to a Qualified Purchaser.
 The Restrictions governing the rental of Lower Income Units shall expire as to a particular Lower Income Unit 30 years from the date of the initial certificate of occupancy of such Lower Income Unit and a document shall be recorded stating such date immediately after such initial certificate of occupancy is issued by the Township.